nanocosmos/docs/docs/cloud/network-diagnostics.md

 ### The mtr Command

 The `mtr` command, like the [traceroute](#the-traceroute-command) tool, provides information about the route that internet traffic takes between the local system and a remote host.
 However, `mtr` provides additional information about the round trip time for the packet.
 In a way, you can think of `mtr` as a combination of traceroute and ping.
+Usually mtr is not installed by default on all operating systems, so you might need to download and install it first.

 Here is an example of output from an `mtr` command: